 Fat storage is possible without the presence of insulin.
 The hormone acylation stimulating protein (ASP) is the one responsible for that.

-It's time to stop blaming individual factors like insulin, leptin, ghrelin, any-hormone-in for weight gain, because this won't change the laws of thermodynamics and it can only lead to wrong conclusions when laymen are concerned.
+It's time to stop blaming individual factors like insulin, leptin, ghrelin, any-hormone-in for weight gain, because this won't change the laws of thermodynamics and it can only lead to wrong conclusions.

 Is a calorie a calorie?